P-p-H-d/c-stl-comparison/README.md

 ## voidp: Everything is a pointer to void.

 Each object is handled through a pointer to void.
-The container store only pointers to theses objects.
+The container store only pointers to these objects.
 Potentially, it may also register some callback functions to handle the contained objects for the needed specialized methods (copy, drop, ...).
 From a user point of view, this makes the code harder to use (as you don't have any help from the compiler) and type unsafe since a lot of cast is needed to handle it (so no formal proof of the code is possible).
 This also generally generate slower code (due to the multiple reduction, indirect callback, increase memory usage and cache miss) even if using link time optimization could reduce this a little.
 Properly used, it can yet be the most space efficient for the code, but can consume a lot more for the data due to the obligation of using pointers.
 This is however the easiest to design & code.